-The Kigaruk (Men's) and Lookrukin (Women's) Indigenous Leadership Development Program is designed to provide a high level, significant learning experience for Aboriginal and Torres Strait Islander men and women employed in the NTPS.
+The Kigaruk (Men's) and Lookrukin (Women's) Aboriginal Leadership Development Program is designed to provide a high level, significant learning experience for Aboriginal and Torres Strait Islander men and women employed in the NTPS.

 The word Kigaruk means 'adult male' in the Kungarakan language.
 Lookrukin is a Kungarakan language word, meaning ‘adult female’.

-The program was created to help Indigenous NTPS employees develop their skills and knowledge to help them be more effective in their current roles and to progress in their careers.
+The program was created to help Aboriginal NTPS employees develop their skills and knowledge to help them be more effective in their current roles and to progress in their careers.

 This program is accredited and means that participants will undertake a Diploma of Management through Charles Darwin University (CDU).

-There are few Indigenous people holding senior jobs in the NTPS.
-This program is designed to strengthen and support Indigenous employees to equip them for senior positions.
+There are few Aboriginal people holding senior jobs in the NTPS.
+This program is designed to strengthen and support Aboriginal employees to equip them for senior positions.

 The programs are also a retention strategy for existing employees by promoting and supporting better career paths, recognition, opportunities for career development and a sense of personal achievement.